2024 Best Parks, Recreation, Leisure, & Fitness Studies Schools in New Jersey

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the parks & rec degrees they offer, see the list below.

 Every student pursuing a degree in parks, recreation, leisure, & fitness studies needs to take a look at Rutgers University - New Brunswick.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public university with a fairly large student population.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public university with a very large student population.
 A Best Colleges rank of #98 out of 2,217 colleges nationwide means Rutgers New Brunswick is a great university overall.

-There were approximately 120 parks, recreation, leisure, & fitness studies students who graduated with this degree at Montclair State in the most recent year we have data available.
-Soon after graduating, parks & rec degree recipients usually make an average of $26,264 in the first five years of their career.
+There were roughly 136 parks, recreation, leisure, & fitness studies students who graduated with this degree at Montclair State in the most recent data year.
+After graduation, parks & rec degree recipients generally earn around $26,264 at the beginning of their careers.

-FDU is a moderately-sized private not-for-profit university located in the suburb of Teaneck.
+FDU is a moderately-sized private not-for-profit university located in the large suburb of Teaneck.
 This university ranks 19th out of 44 colleges for overall quality in the state of New Jersey.

-There were approximately 19 parks, recreation, leisure, & fitness studies students who graduated with this degree at Georgian Court in the most recent data year.
-Soon after graduation, parks & rec degree recipients usually make around $22,216 at the beginning of their careers.
+There were about 17 parks, recreation, leisure, & fitness studies students who graduated with this degree at Georgian Court in the most recent year we have data available.
+Soon after graduating, parks & rec degree recipients usually make about $22,216 in their early careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.